jbumbe/EdgewarePlusPlus/README.md

 >Q: Does EdgeWare work on android/mac/ios?

 A: I only have plans to develop EdgeWare for windows, and LewdDevelopment is currently only developing EdgeWare for Linux.

+>Q: Are there other programs out there like EdgeWare?

+A: The main one that comes to mind is [goonto](https://github.com/dogkisser/goonto), which is similar to EdgeWare but without the need for packs or a python installation (also works on macOS for those of you with the question above this one).

+[Walltaker](https://walltaker.joi.how/) is also pretty popular, but is much more social and only focuses on changing your desktop wallpaper.

 ## Changelog